XBraid/xbraid/docs/Example.md

 8. **BufSize**, **BufPack**, **BufUnpack**: packs a vector into a ``void *`` buffer for MPI and then unpacks it from ``void *`` to vector.
 Here doing that for a scalar is trivial.
+  BufSize computes the upper bound for the size of an arbitrary vector.

       int
       my_BufSize(warp_App  app,